WingDr/siyuan-plugin-citation/README.md

 2. Select the [notebook](#glossary) to store the [literature note](#glossary): Only notebooks that have been opened in the document tree can be selected from the drop-down list.
 If the previously selected notebook is not open in the current session, the plugin will be unable to function.
 3. Fill in the [library](#glossary) path: The path should start with `/`, for example, `/References` or `/Assets/References`.
 Note that this path is essentially the document's location, so do not include a trailing `/`. **Note: If you change the path of the library, the literature libraries on the previous path will become invalid.
 Additionally, please ensure that the document exists, as the plugin does not automatically create the library document if it does not exist.**
 4. Select the [database](#glossary) type: Choose the type of database you want to use.
 If you use data files, please refer to the section [Using Data Files as the Literature Data Source](#if-you-use-bibtex-and-csl-json-files-as-the-literature-data-source).
 If you use Zotero or Juris-M, please refer to the section [Using Zotero or Juris-M as the Literature Data Source](#if-you-use-zotero-or-juris-m-as-the-literature-data-source).
+5. Fill in the template for the title of literature content documents: Enter the template for generating titles for literature content documents.
+For the specific syntax of the template, please refer to [Template Syntax](#how-to-write-templates).
-5. Fill in the [literature note](#glossary) template: Fill in the template for generating the literature note document's text content.
+6. Fill in the [literature note](#glossary) template: Fill in the template for generating the literature note document's text content.
 Refer to the section [Template Syntax](#how-to-write-templates) for specific template syntax.
-6. If you believe you are an experienced user familiar with regular expression searching and SiYuan citation logic and want to be compatible with workflows outside of SiYuan, you can choose to enable the "Customize Citation Link" switch.
+7. If you believe you are an experienced user familiar with regular expression searching and SiYuan citation logic and want to be compatible with workflows outside of SiYuan, you can choose to enable the "Customize Citation Link" switch.
 For the specific effect of enabling this switch, refer to the section [What Happens If I Enable the "Customize Citation Link" Switch?](#what-happens-if-i-enable-the-customize-citation-link-switch)
-7. Fill in the [citation link](#glossary) template: Fill in the template for generating the anchor text of the citation link.
+8. Fill in the [citation link](#glossary) template: Fill in the template for generating the anchor text of the citation link.
 Refer to the section [Template Syntax](#how-to-write-templates) for specific template syntax.
-8. If you want to redesign your templates and data or want to see the default settings set by the plugin author, you can click the ["Delete Data"](#what-happens-when-i-click-the-delete-data-button) button to delete all the saved settings data.
+9. If you want to redesign your templates and data or want to see the default settings set by the plugin author, you can click the ["Delete Data"](#what-happens-when-i-click-the-delete-data-button) button to delete all the saved settings data.
-9. Click "Save" to store and apply the settings.
+10. Click "Save" to store and apply the settings.

 ### If You Use BibTeX and CSL-JSON Files as the Literature Data Source